 “On this planet the speed of sound is 768 miles per hour.
 If we go over that speed our ship will create a shock wave audible to the animals on the ground.
 Lower speed gives us the advantage of stealth.”

 “Are we almost ready to go home?” the youngster whined.
 “I’m getting tired of being cooped up in this metal can all the time.”

 “Yes our mission is virtually complete.
 If you’re bored perhaps we can find something to stir up some excitement.”

 Pointing his finger at a faint bluish glow on the left side of the view screen, Zennk said, “See the indicators on the view screen?”

 WrrNrr nodded his head and crossed his arms with childish impatience.
 “Father, I don’t want to do any more exploring.
 I just want to go home!”

 Pressing a stud on the comlink built into his combat vest, Zennk linked up with his onboard crew and announced, “All personnel.
 Prepare for capture of two animals.
 I want to stock up the larder.
 If we’re going to be heading home in the next week or so, I want to enjoy some fresh meat before we get stuck in stasis for another 30 years.”

-“Father, what do you think that floating silvery thing was?”
+“Father, what do you think that was?”

-Turning his attention back to his control panel, Zennk swiveled the joystick that controlled the directional heat ray and locked its targeting sensor on the bluish image glowing now in the bottom center of the view screen.
+Turning his attention back to his control panel, Zennk swiveled the joystick that controlled the directional heat ray and locked its targeting sensor on the bluish images glowing now in the bottom center of the view screen.
 A look of smug confidence covered his face as he pushed the activation button.